UlrikBuchholtz/mathbook-assets/CONTRIBUTING.md

 JSHint
 ------
 It's recommended that you set up JSHint.
-Javascript is finicky language and it's easy to make mistakes without realizing it.
+Javascript is a finicky language and it's easy to make mistakes without realizing it.
 Sometimes seemingly innoucous mistakes (like placing a comma after the last property in an object) can break your code in less forgiving browsers (*cough* IE).
 JSHint lints your javascript